-WHY TO VISIT MADRID
+WHY VISIT MADRID

 The inhabitants of Madrid are called Gatos, “Cats”.
 Many think that the nickname is due to the fact that they like to go late; they do not have dinner before 10 pm, then they go out, they meet with friends at midnight and they go around, simply talking or jumping from one place to another until dawn.
 In fact, the nickname is ideal, but it is not due to the lifestyle of the Madrilenos.
 You will immediately become acquainted with this way of life, even if you are in Madrid for only a few hours and you only have time to discover the things to see absolutely.

 The explanation of this nickname is historical.
 Madrid was founded by Muhammad I, son of Abderramán, in 852 under the name of Magerit.
-The city was defended by high walls that had only three gateways: de la Vega, Arco Santa María and de La Sagra.
+The city was defended by high walls that had only three gateways: de la Vega, Arco Santa María, and de La Sagra.
 The attempts of Christians to conquer Madrid were successful only under Alfonso VI.
 During the final assault on the city, a young soldier climbed bare hands on the high walls with the same skill as a cat, replacing the Moresca flag with the Christian flag.
 Since then, this boy and his whole family have been called Gatos, a nickname that has spread to all Madrilenians.
 A street, the Callejón del Gato, is also dedicated to this family.
 As we said, the historical origin of the name is well suited even to modern Madrilenians.
-More than the rival Barcelona, it has a very intense night life.
+More than the rival Barcelona, it has a very intense nightlife.
 For a madrideno out at midnight, dancing all night and then going to work is no exception.
-This desire to have fun has made Madrid's nightlife famous all over the world.
+This desire to have fun has made Madrid’s nightlife famous all over the world.

 Before venturing into night-time entertainment, it is mandatory to discover daytime Madrid.
 It is a cosmopolitan city, with three million inhabitants open and hospitable towards those who come from outside.

 There is the Madrid of great spaces and great architecture, the Habsburg Madrid that joins the medieval Madrid, both to be discovered.
-The Madrid referred to as "Bourbon" is that grown in the eighteenth and nineteenth centuries.
-It has a less uniform style than the other parts of the city, and has at its center the Royal Palace, which stands in the place where there was the Arab Kasbah.
-In this area there are today large green areas that cover the two shores of Manzanares and the most important amusement parks of the city.
+Madrid referred to as “Bourbon” is grown in the eighteenth and nineteenth centuries.
+It has a less uniform style than the other parts of the city and has at its center the Royal Palace, which stands in the place where there was the Arab Kasbah.
+In this area, there are today large green areas that cover the two shores of Manzanares and the most important amusement parks of the city.
 The modern Madrid has grown, in a disorderly way, during the Francoism, the dictatorship of General Francisco Franco lasted 35 years, up to 1975.
 Franco made Madrid the place where to centralize all the powers, the showcase of the regime.
-With his death, the Madrilenians began to live again, turning the gray and gloomy Madrid into a city that is always cheerful, with a cultural life surpassed only by the night one.
-In modern Madrid there are the most important arteries of commerce, such as the Gran Via, with an intense commercial and nightlife, equal to that of the Parisian Champs-Elisée.
-Here are concentrated hotels, department stores, central banks and multiplex cinemas.
+With his death, the Madrilenians began to live again, turning the gray and gloomy Madrid into a city that is always cheerful, with a cultural life surpassed only by night one.
+In modern Madrid, there are the most important arteries of commerce, such as the Gran Via, with an intense commercial and nightlife, equal to that of the Parisian Champs-Elisée.
+Here are concentrated hotels, department stores, central banks, and multiplex cinemas.

 In spite of its urban structure of 6 million inhabitants, it is enough to do a few kilometers to get out of the center and find yourself in the uncontaminated nature.
 Madrid has a green belt where peasant cultures survive and rural tourism is developing.
 In winter, just take a few more miles to go on the snow-covered slopes of the Sierra de Guadarrama.
 This relationship between Madrid and the luxuriant nature that surrounds it is also found in the symbol of the city, a bear standing on its hind legs eating the fruits of a madrono, the Irish strawberry tree.
 Although the origin of the emblem is uncertain, it is believed to be linked to the presence, in the lush forests around Madrid, of numerous bears.
 The statue of the Oso Y el Madrono is located in Piazza Puerta del Sol.

-The city is large, but has an exceptional transport network.
+The city is large but has an exceptional transport network.
 The 12 metro lines connect all the most important points of the capital.
 Where the trains do not arrive there are buses, which circulate regularly even at night.